jberkenbilt/qfs/README.md

 There is facility for manually pushing a single file to a repository.
 This would be hard to do while keeping databases in sync and avoiding drift.
 If things need to be restored, fix the files locally and then run a push.

-### Manual Recovery

-If things get out of sync locally and you want to resync from the repository, you can use `push -n` to generate an updated local database and manually copy that to the respository, then do a pull.

-XXX Test this and make sure it works.

 ## Conflict Detection